Policy Fellowship Program

 Students will be exposed to cutting edge issues at the intersection of civil rights and technology.
 NHMC staff is dedicated to teaching students the skills they need to be successful communicators through legal writing and outreach to policy influencers.
 Every fellow is paid so that no one is excluded because of financial constraints.
 After the fellowship, the organization connects graduates with future employers and former fellows have gone on to judicial clerkships, the FCC, non-profit organizations, and law firms large and small.

 To apply for the Policy Fellowship for Fall 2018, send your resume, cover letter, and three writing samples to firstname.lastname@example.org with "Policy Fellowship Fall 2018 Position" in the email subject line.

 Do you only accept current law students?

 Law students are preferred but it’s not a requirement.
 You must be a current college student to apply.

 During the spring and fall semesters, do students need to be located in Los Angeles or Washington, D.C?

 No, students can still take part in the program remotely from their schools if they are not located in Los Angeles or Washington, D.C.
 Depending on location, students will receive a round-trip Southwest e-pass to visit and network with execs at Univision depending on availability.
 Hotel and ground transportation may be provided.

 Are there fellowship opportunities in the summer?

 NHMC also participates in the Google Policy Fellowship Program during the summer.
-The application for Summer 2018 program is now open and can be found here.
-Deadline is March 20th.
+The application for Summer 2019 program will be open some time in January or February 2019.
 Please see their frequently asked questions and program information at www.google.com/policyfellowship/faq.html.
 A stipend of $7,500 USD will be provided to each fellow for the summer, but the fellowship is housed in NHMC’s Washington, D.C. office.

 Is the program open to all ages?